lawrennd/old_talks/_ml/includes/not-useful-model.md

  LLE @Roweis:lle00 and maximum variance unfolding @Weinberger:learning04, which are widely applied in the large $\dataDim$ small $\numData$ domain, also have a probabilistic interpretation where the underlying likelihood factorizes across data dimensions.
-Regardless of our choice of factorization though, we are still making the same claim: a particular vector, or matrix, of parameters is sufficient for us to consider that the data independent, either across features or data points.}
+For these models dimensionality becomes a blessing rather than a curse.
+Its a neat trick, but it still doesn't solve the fundamental problem.
+What happens when $\numData \approx \dataDim$?
+Neither factorization leads to well determined parameters.}

 \subsubsection{Massively Missing Data}

-\notes{I'd like to argue that the separation of the data into features and data points is rather arbitrary.
-I believe it stems from the origin of the field of statistics, where the intention was to make a strong scientific claim based on numbers take from a *table* of data.
+\notes{I'm going to argue that the separation of the data into features and data points is a distraction for happenstance data.
+It stems from mathematical statistics when the intention was to make a strong scientific claim based on numbers take from a *table* of data.
 A table naturally lends itself towards a matrix form.
 In these data a statistical design normally involved measuring a fixed number of *features* for a perhaps variable number of *items*.
 The objective is to find sufficient number of items so that you can make strong claims about which features are important.
 For example, does smoking correlate with lung cancer?
-This explains the desire to write down the data as a matrix
-$\dataMatrix$.
-I think this view of data, whilst important at the time, is outdated when considering modern big data problems.}
+This explains the desire to write down the data as a matrix $\dataMatrix$.
+I think this view of data, while historically important and still of great utility today, is restrictive when considering modern big data problems.}

 \notes{The modern data analysis challenge is very different.
 We receive streaming data of varying provenance.
-If each number we receive is given by an observation $\dataScalar_i$, where $\dataScalar_i$ could be in the natural numbers, the real numbers or binary or in any processable form, then $\dataScalar_{17}$ might be the price of a return rail fair from Sheffield to Oxford on 6th February 2014, whilst $\dataScalar_{29}$ might be the number of people on the 8:20 train that day, but
+If each number we receive is given by an observation $\dataScalar_i$, where $\dataScalar_i$ could be in the natural numbers, the real numbers, binary or in any processable form, then $\dataScalar_{17}$ might be the price of a return rail fair from Sheffield to Oxford on 6th February 2014, whilst $\dataScalar_{29}$ might be the number of people on the 8:20 train that day, but